Skip to main content

 How to choose partitioning columns and granularity

-• The partitioning key is composed of one or more partitioning columns.
-Selecting a proper partitioning column can effectively reduce the amount of data scanned during queries.
+• Selecting a proper partitioning column can effectively reduce the amount of data scanned during queries.
 In most business systems, partitioning based on time is commonly adopted to resolve certain issues caused by the deletion of expired data and facilitate the management of tiered storage of hot and cold data.
 In this case, you can use expression partitioning or range partitioning and specify a time column as the partitioning column.
 Additionally, if the data is frequently queried and managed based on ENUM values, you can use expression partitioning or list partitioning and specify a column including these values as the partitioning column.

 • When choosing the partitioning granularity, you need to consider data volume, query patterns, and data management granularity.